Citizens Park Ranger Academy

 - Citizen’s Park Ranger Academy (CPRA) students must be 15 years of age or older to attend without a parent.
-Students between 13-15 years old must have a parent or guardian enroll also.
+Students 13 and 14 years old must have a parent or adult sponsor enrolled, also.
 Students 13 to 17 years old must be enrolled in middle school, high school, or the equivalent.

 - Attending the CPRA is a privilege.
 We may ask students to leave the park if they become disruptive or are unable to follow safety protocols.